-Our actions and reactions play like domino pieces, which either raises or lowers our vibrations.
+Your actions and reactions play like domino pieces, which either raises or lowers your vibrations.
 When you’re having a bad day, it’s usually caused by one thing that affects another and so forth.

-By being intentional of our pace, we have the control to stop at any moment to step back and reset.
+By being intentional of your pace, you have the control to stop at any moment to step back and reset.
 Start your morning off right by intentionally deciding how your day will unfold.

 5. Find What Works for You

 There are many ways to balance your bank accounts.
 What works for you may not work for another person, and the great thing about modern technology is the abundance of applications that are readily available on your computer or phone.

 Take some dedicated time to find your routines and go to’s: 40 Top Productivity Apps for iPhone.